 Florida

 Given the prevalence of retirees in Florida, you might assume the labor force is dwindling, but the opposite is true.
-In fact, the working-age population (age 16-64) is growing faster in Florida than in all but six other states.
+In fact, the working-age population (age 16-64) is growing faster in Florida than in all but five other states.
 Plus, Florida has the third-highest percentage of workers who say they are enthusiastic about and committed to their work.

 Utah